tiendzung/Dino-Journey/README.md

 # Dino Journey

-My first SDL2 game project in university.
+My first SDL2 game project in UET.

 I focus mainly on the game's graphics, so I hope you like it.